Chart Color Schemes

 Population

-Population growth drivers in Nathalia are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Nathalia are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for Nathalia's broader area, and new addresses validated by AreaSearch since the 2021 Census, Nathalia's estimated population as of November 2025 is around 1,938.
-This reflects a decrease of 44 people (2.2%) compared to the 2021 Census figure of 1,982.
-The current population estimate of 1,916 by AreaSearch, following examination of the latest ERP data release by ABS in June 2024, and an additional 33 validated new addresses since the Census date, indicates a density ratio of 10.2 persons per square kilometer.
-Overseas migration contributed approximately 66.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on ABS population updates and AreaSearch validations, the Nathalia statistical area's population was estimated at around 1,942 as of Nov 2025.
+This shows a decrease of 40 people (2.0%) since the 2021 Census, which reported a population of 1,982.
+The current estimate is inferred from AreaSearch's resident population figure of 1,917, based on latest ERP data release by ABS in June 2024, and additional 33 validated new addresses since the Census date.
+This results in a density ratio of 10.2 persons per square kilometer.
+Overseas migration contributed approximately 66.0% of overall population gains recently.

-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted employing weighted aggregation methods to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For uncovered areas, VIC State Government's Regional/LGA projections from 2023 are used, adjusted employing weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb of Nathalia is forecasted to expand by 669 persons based on aggregated SA2-level projections, reflecting an increase of 36.8% in total over the 17-year period.
+By 2041, the Nathalia (SA2) is forecasted to increase by 668 persons, reflecting a 36.5% total increase over the 17 years.

 Frequently Asked Questions - Population